|

 O'Nan, featured Kate Beckinsale, Sam Rockwell, and Amy Sedaris and premiered at the 2007 Sundance Film Festival; Warner Independent

-releases it in March.
-His newest film, Columbia's "Pineapple Express," starring James Franco and Seth Rogen,
+released it in March 2008.
+His newest film, Columbia's "Pineapple Express," starring James Franco and Seth

 His dazzling debut "George Washington" follows several youths in rural North Carolina during a lazy summer that turns tragic.